Lightstreamer/Lightstreamer-example-StockList-client-unity/README.md

 ## Details

 At this time, Unity 3D support is experimental and some features may not work.
 Specifically, the Web Player build (the non-NaCL version) is known to NOT work.
-Moreover, the Android build fails due to errors in the original Unity 3D code.
+Moreover, the Android build fails due to errors in the original Unity 3D code.<br>
 This demo is a modified version of the official Unity [Procedural Examples] (https://www.assetstore.unity3d.com/#/content/5141) demo.
 In particular, the "Lightning Bolt" demo (`Lightning Bolt.unity` file) is the one containing the modified Lightstreamer .NET Client library code.

 ### Dig the Code